 Just as it was during the 1800s, the saloon is open for wandering souls to stop in for a drink.
 Visitors can pull up a stool and hear stories of the hangings and ghosts believed to inhabit the authentic old west bar.

 Nearby, situated in the middle of Main Street, is the Placerville Belltower, which played an extremely important role during the Gold Rush.

 Once standing just 25 feet high on a wooden tower and built in 1860 to serve as an alarm system for the town’s volunteer fire department, today a steel structure built rises feet 50 feet from the street from a concrete base, with a massive bell cast in England, topped with a miniature bronze fireman weather vane, and drinking fountain in the center.

 Close to the heart of downtown, and accessed by its streets, the City of Placerville owns and operates Gold Bug Mine, one of a few gold mines in California that is open to visitors.

 Here visitors can explore a real gold mine the with a real guide or on their own.
 Hard hats required.

 There is also a small museum on site that explains how things work in the mining world, and visitors can even touch things.
-There is even a place to pan for gold, where kids and adults can get a down and dirty hands on history lesson, as well as the thrill of catching gold fever.
+There is even a place to pan for gold, where kids and adults can get a down and dirty hands on a history lesson, as well as the thrill of catching the gold fever.